-The executive directors regard the Group's franchised PLB and residents' bus services as the only operating segment and assess the operating performance and allocate the resources of the Group as a whole.
+The executive directors of the Company regard the Group's franchised PLB and residents' bus services as the only operating segment and assess the operating performance and allocate the resources of the Group as a whole.
 Accordingly, no separate analysis of the reportable segment results and assets and liabilities is presented.